solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     GENERATED ALWAYS AS (to_tsvector('english', summary)) STORED;
     ```

-2. Do a text search, note the use of a `Seq Scan`:
+2. Do a text search, and note the use of a `Seq Scan`:

     ```sql
     EXPLAIN ANALYZE SELECT *